School Safety and Belonging

 - SGASD participates in the York County Safety Council and the Safe School Association of York County.

-- The District works together with TrueNorth Wellness Services to provide school-based therapy on-site and SAP (Student Assistance Program) services.
+- The district collaborates with Pennsylvania Comprehensive Behavioral Health (PCBH) to provide school-based therapy on-site and True North Wellness Service for SAP (Student Assistance Program) services.

-- The District has a partnership with River Rock Academy, a provider of customized alternative education services for students.
+- The district has a partnership with River Rock Academy, a provider of customized alternative education services for students.

 - SGASD partners with Care Solace to provide students and staff access to reliable, ethical, and high-quality mental health care services.